cheind/pytorch-debayer/Readme.md

  - `debayer.Debayer5x5` uses 5x5 convolutions based on Malver-He-Cutler algorithm.
 Slower but sharper than `OpenCV.cvtColor`.
  - `debayer.DebayerSplit` faster than Debayer3x3 but decreased image quality.

+As of `v1.0.2` the method `debayer.Debayer5x5` should be used per default.

 This library is most useful when downstream image processing happens with PyTorch models.
 Additionally the upload of Bayer images reduces the occupied bandwidth compared to color images.

 ### Usage